SakshiJadhav0109/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS07.md

 ### References

+[1].
+5G MEC-Enabled Vehicle Discovery Service for Streaming-Based CAM Applications

+[2].
+A Group-Based Multicast Service Authentication and Data Transmission Scheme for 5G-V2X

+[3].
+On 5G-V2X Use Cases and Enabling Technologies: A Comprehensive Survey

-[1].Toward 5G Edge Computing for Enabling Autonomous Aerial Vehicles
+[4].
+Toward 5G Edge Computing for Enabling Autonomous Aerial Vehicles

-[2].Autonomous vehicles in 5G and beyond: A survey

-[3].Street Smart in 5G: Vehicular Applications, Communication, and Computing

 ---